-There are three sound clips you can choose from: Relax and Sleep Well (Sleep Ending), Relax & Sleep Well (Awake Ending—I'm not sure exactly how why this is labeled "awake," especially since I fell asleep every time it was played), and Solfeggio Relax and Sleep (a musical soundtrack with positive thoughts from Glenn).
+There are three sound clips you can choose from: Relax and Sleep Well (Sleep Ending), Relax & Sleep Well (Awake Ending—I'm not sure why this is labeled "awake," especially since I fell asleep every time it was played), and Solfeggio Relax and Sleep (a musical soundtrack with positive thoughts from Glenn).
 What I did like was that each clip included positive affirmations like "My nerves grow stronger and steadier every day."
-It felt a little silly at first, but after using it for a couple of days, I found it really cathartic.
+It felt a little silly at first, but after using it for a couple of days, I found it to be cathartic.
 All in all, I felt like I was waking up feeling better and a bit more awake and alert than usual.

 My rating: 4.5/5

 Sleep Better With Runstastic (available for Android and iPhone) was a decent app.
 Upon first opening, it asks you to indicate whether you've worked out, had a stressful day, were not in your bed, ate late, had caffeine, or drank alcohol.
 Then, you needed to put in your desired wake-up time, to which the app indicates that it would wake you up within 30 minutes of that time.
-I found the alarm music to be incredibly pleasant, and appreciated the logging of my light and deep sleep phases.
-There was also a moon phase analysis, which showed you how long each moon phase lasted, because apparently that affects your sleep.
+I found the alarm music to be incredibly pleasant and appreciated the logging of my light and deep sleep phases.
+There was also a moon phase analysis, which showed you how long each moon phase lasted because apparently, that affects your sleep.
 Interesting, I suppose.

 However, what I didn't like about the app was that I found that a lot of it was something I could have recorded in a journal.
 I was given no additional insight as to how caffeine or stress affect my sleep other than that I had recorded whether I had experienced such things throughout the day.
-The same rang true for the dream diary, since it just kept track of whether you felt that the dream was good, bad, or neutral.
+The same rang true for the dream diary since it just kept track of whether you felt that the dream was good, bad, or neutral.
 Overall, I didn't feel as though I'd gotten a better night's sleep either.
 Because of these reasons, I felt that Sleep Bot was a better choice for logging sleep habits.